This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 3:

 Taste the soup once the lentils are tender and add extra salt, if needed.
 (I always add another teaspoon, but this will vary based on the type of salt you use.
-Table salt tastes different than fine sea salt.)
+Table salt tastes different than sea salt.)

-Stir in a 1/2 cup to 1 cup of coconut milk.
+Optional: Stir in a 1/2 cup to 1 cup of coconut milk.
 This is optional, but delicious!
 You’ll probably need to add a little extra salt when adding the extra liquid.
 If your soup tastes bland, you probably didn’t add enough salt.
 (This is also an option if you end up over-salting your soup; add some coconut milk to dilute it!)

 coconut milk stirred in a can and added to detox soup.

-Storage Tips for Detox Soup
+Storage Tips

 Alternatively, you can microwave it for 60 seconds, stir well, and then use 30-second intervals until it reaches the desired temperature again.